Weybridge: Toponymy

 The first written records of a settlement at Weybridge date from the 7th century, when its name is given as Waigebrugge and Weibrugge.
 It appears in Domesday Book of 1086 as Webrige and Webruge and in subsequent surviving documents as Waibrigge and Wabrigge (12th century) and Wybrugge and Weybrugge (13th century).
 The name simply means "Bridge over the River Wey".

 Oatlands is first recorded in 1383 as Otelands, which may indicate that the area was used for the cultivation of oats.
 The earliest written record of Brooklands is from 1548, when it appears as Brokeland.
 The name probably means "marshy land".
 St George's Hill appears to have acquired its current name in the early 17th century.
 It is recorded as Le Bery in 1337 and Oldebury in 1548.
 The previous name may derive from the Old English word burh, which might reference the Iron Age earthworks on the hill.

 Geography

 Location and topography

-Weybridge is in northwest Surrey, approximately 27 km southwest of central London.
+Weybridge is in northwest Surrey, around 27 km south-west of central London.
 The town centre is close to the confluence of the River Wey and the River Thames, but the settlement also includes St George's Hill and Brooklands, to the south.
 The highest point in Weybridge is 78 m above ordnance datum, but the low-lying areas close to the rivers are only 10–20 m above sea level.

 Neighbouring settlements include Shepperton to the north, Walton-on-Thames to the east, Wisley to the south and Addlestone to the west.